-Want to Get Creative with Your CV Design?
-Make Sure You Make It Professional
+Get Creative with Your CV Design: Make It Professional

 Yet, the real world we’re living in makes us think outside the box to get noticed.
-With so many design CV advice out there, it’s easy to get carried away by a rainbow of colors.
+With so much CV design advice out there, it’s easy to get carried away by a rainbow of colors.
 Not exactly what you’re going for, right?
-Get all the resume writing help to create a CV that rocks and reel a recruiter in.
+Get all the resume writing help to create a CV that rocks and reels a recruiter in.

 What Makes a Good Graphic Design CV?

-The Internet is flooded with tons of conflicting information on how to design resume.
+The Internet is flooded with tons of conflicting information on how to design resumes.
 Yet, the trick is that CV design is only a part of your resume.
 Your entire resume needs to be great.
-Think of your resume as a shop window that should be really great.
+Think of your resume as a shop window that should be great.

-To help you out, let’s do some research and learn what factors to consider while designing your resume.
+To help you out, our graphic design resume writers have conducted some research and learned what factors to consider while designing your resume.
 So, whether you just want to update your resume or thinking about applying for a new job, give a recruiter a reason to scroll down and read more.